axchristie/toolkit/README.md

 You now have you own project website that corresponds to an open source, social repository on GitHub.

 Please keep in touch!
-Feel free to share your websites, code, throughts, comments, and feedback with me.
+Feel free to share your websites, code, thoughts, comments, and feedback with me.
 I would be thrilled to hear about your work and the ways in which it extends, expands, and improves this basic template.

 #Next steps: going further